-Unjusa Temple carries the myth that Monk Doseonguksa built 1000 Buddhist images and 1000 pagodas in Jeolla Province not to list the ship, which symbolizes this country, to the port.
+Unjusa Temple embodies the myth that State Preceptor Doseon built 1000 Buddhist statues and 1000 pagodas in Jeolla-do so that the ship of state, symbolizing this country, would not list to port.

-The monk viewed the land of this country as a ship and was worried about that the ship would be slanted because there are more mountains than the land in Honam area, which was considered as the middle of the ship.
+The monk viewed the land of this country as a ship and was worried that the ship would tip over because there are more mountains than flat land in the Honam area, which was considered as the centre of the ship.

-Currently, 18 pagodas and 70 Buddhist images remained in the temple.
+Currently, there are 18 pagodas and 70 Buddhist statues remaining in the temple.

-This is one of the pagodas and placed in front of the stone Buddhist shrine.
+This is one of the pagodas, and it is situated in front of the Shrine of Stone Buddha at Unjusa Temple.

-The main part of the pagoda keeps the shape of circle at the core stone and the roof stone.
+The main part of the pagoda keeps the shape of circle at the body stone and roof stone.

-Every story has double lines along the side of the core stone.
+Each story has double lines along the side of the body stone.